MicrosoftDocs/fabric-docs/docs/real-time-intelligence/overview.md

 contribute data for consumption by others in your organization, Real-Time Intelligence provides a versatile solution.

-Even though it's called "real-time", your data doesn't have to be flowing at high rates and volumes.
+Even though it's called "real-time," your data doesn't have to be flowing at high rates and volumes.
 Real-Time Intelligence gives you event-driven, rather than schedule-driven solutions.
 The Real-Time Intelligence components are built on trusted, core Microsoft services,